CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - Aesthetic average values will be displayed on the preview images of visual selectors like checkpoints and saved prompts (visual style selector) as badge.
 Visual modal will be sorted by aesthetic average.
 - Aesthetic trigger for image saver will ingnore low scored images.
 - Image rating (small stars on images within galleries) will be saved to the image by aesthetic score.
-- Segmented refiners will be mesure the aesthetic score of results, and if the original segment is better, changes will be ignored.
 - Refiner nodes will be suport all new model concepts, like LCM, Lightning, Turbo, Cascade and Playload.
 - Trigger words will be listed for Lora-s and Lycoris stacks like listed for models.
 - Used loras and other network settings will be saved to image meta (for image recycler).